-The digital team at Leeds is a committed group of IT professionals with an ambition to make Leeds a digital trust like no other in the NHS, over 400 people work tirelessly to create a true NHS digital trust by December 2019.
+The digital team at LTHT is a committed group of IT professionals with an ambition to make Leeds a digital trust like no other in the NHS, over 400 people work tirelessly to create a true NHS digital trust by December 2019.

 At the end of 2017 Richard left his role in Ireland where he had been the Chief Information Officer for the Health Service Executive.
-In Ireland Richard had led the delivery of many digital advancements; a health identifier for the population, the first digital hospitals in Ireland, genomic sequencing in specific disease areas, a full digital referral process, maternity hospitals systems with the ability to become digital and an investment programme never seen in the country before in digital healthcare as well as the creation of the Chief Clinical Officers Council.
+In Ireland Richard had led the delivery of many digital advancements; a health identifier for the population, the first digital hospitals in Ireland, genomic sequencing in several specific disease areas, a full digital referral process, maternity hospitals systems with the ability to become digital and an investment programme never seen in the country before for digital healthcare as well as the creation of the Chief Clinical Officers Council.

 To see the daily ins and outs of this work follow: @R1chardatron on Twitter